MarekJasin/marekjasin.github.io/content/publication/eis/index.md

   tax reform was planned in 2003, announced in 2004, and implemented in 2006, and raised the dividend tax rate by 28 percentage points.
 We compare the spending responses of exposed households with a high share of dividends to income before the reform to a control group.
-Exposed households responded to the reform by emphincreasing spending after the news and reducing spending after implementation.
+Exposed households responded to the reform by increasing spending after the news and reducing spending after implementation.
 We interpret our findings using a capitalist-worker framework with dividend tax news shocks.
   The model can replicate the spending response to the dividend tax news only if the